bloznelis/kbt/README.md

 I got tired with semi-broken online keyboard testers, so here we go – one on a solid platform – terminal.

 ## Features
-  * Captures key presses directly from X server
   * Multiple keyboard layouts
   * Interactive menu
-  * Linux, MacOS support
+  * Linux, MacOS, Windows support

 ## Limitations
 * Wayland is not supported